materialsvirtuallab/pymatgen-analysis-diffusion/README.md

 2. Probability density
 3. Clustering (e.g., k-means with periodic boundary conditions).

+# Citing

+If you use this package, please consider citing the relevant publications documented in each analysis.

+# Contributing

+We welcome contributions in all forms.
+If you'd like to contribute, please fork this repository, make changes and send us a pull request!

 # Acknowledgements

 This code is funded by the National Science Foundation’s Designing Materials